Skin Care Ingredients and Aging

 Aging is natural.

-Often, we get into the mindset that we want to stop aging altogether but our years give us experiences and life lessons and we don’t want to erase that.
-It would just look a little weird if we all looked like we were in our teenagers.
+Often, we get into the mindset that we want to stop aging altogether, but our years give us experiences and life lessons and we don’t want to erase that.
+It would just look a little weird if we all looked like we were in our teenage years.
 A good way to reframe this is to make our goal to age gracefully with healthy skin.

 During aging, changes occur to our skin.

-So, what can we do to improve the health of our skin and improve how well we age.
+So, what can we do to improve the health of our skin and improve how well we age?

 Anything we do must not only help us age well moving forward but undo years of damage that has already been done.
-I always tell my patients that there are literally only two products that you should incorporate to your skin care routine to age well and help with fine lines or wrinkles.
+I always tell my patients that there are literally only two products that you should incorporate to your medical skin care routine to age well and help with fine lines or wrinkles.
 You probably already know the answer to this if you know me or follow me on Instagram but the answers are sunscreen and a retinol or other vitamin A product.
 Let me explain why.